NEW GOSPELS ADD A MORE SPIRITUAL VISION FOR TODAY'S CHRISTIANITY

 about a different way to be Christian that was literally suppressed because it held that Jesus' message was more spiritual than establishing a set of required beliefs about him.

-This different way to believe is inspired by those we now know as GNOSTICS --pronounced "naw-stics."
+This different way to believe is inspired by those we now know as GNOSTICS --pronounced "Naw-stics."
 Surprisingly, at least at first, the Gnostics were actually members of early Christian churches.
 The Gnostics were not an organized denomination or even a church unto themselves.
 They were a fairly diverse group of the earliest Christians, who accepted the gospels that would become biblical, but also they were those who found value in other gospels.
 This was not acceptable to one form of the church led by bishops who declared any gospels that did not directly support their beliefs were false.
 Around 200 C.E., Bishop Irenaeus insisted there were only four true gospels and all others were worthless.
+This little known Bishop became extremely powerful in silencing other gospels and declaring only the beliefs of his church were precisely those of Jesus.
+To believe differently was heresy; heresy means "choice."
+There was no need for choice, and it was a sin to question any of the church's teachings.

-In contrast, those vilified as Gnostics, a term they did not call themselves, believed other early disciples of Christ should be heard and also that Jesus' message was more than establishing hard-core beliefs.
+In contrast, those vilified as Gnostics (a term they did not call themselves), believed other early disciples of Christ should be heard and also that Jesus' message was more than establishing hard-core beliefs.
 These Christians believed all the gospels were more about our relationship with the living Christ.
-Further, as they believed that beliefs could be open to not only differences but change, they were labelled as Gnostics because their gnosis (knowledge), in essence their differing beliefs, were supposedly wrong and false.
+Further, as they believed that Christian beliefs could be open to not only differences but change, they were labeled as Gnostics.
+The name was given because their gnosis (knowledge), in essence their beliefs which didn't agree with the church's, were supposedly wrong and false.
 This judgment was made primarily by bishops who were organizing themselves as the "apostolic church."
-Only the beliefs of this church were true.
-To believe the truths of their church was the way to be Christian.
+Only the beliefs of this church were true because they were exactly those of the apostles.
+Who better could know the truth?
+Now it is known that some apostles like Mary Magdalene and Thomas were overlooked, but it was established that to believe the truths of their church (and those apostles with whom they agreed) was the way to be Christian.

-The gnostic way of faith was to believe in Jesus by relating and knowing (gnosis) Jesus as a friend, having a faith that was greater than our beliefs.
+The gnostic way of faith was to believe in Jesus by relating and knowing (gnosis) Jesus as a friend.
+Faith involved beliefs but faith that was greater than our beliefs.
 Successfully deemed heretics and infidels, Christianity became a belief system rather than a faith system.
 Today, the Gnostics do not call us to their beliefs or myths, but can inspire us to be Christians who are free to seek and learn new truths, and by our faith always seek our vital and honest relationship through him with God.

 The Gnostic Gospels, written in the same time period as the New Testament, were known to exist primarily by negative attacks in the writings of early Bishops of the Church.
-These Bishops boldly declared that those who disagreed with any of their beliefs were "false teachers."
-These false teachings included the gospels of Thomas, Philip, and Mary Magdalene, and officially, in 367 C.E., (obviously 300 years after the life and resurrection of Jesus), they were ordered destroyed.
+Since these attacks were made around 200 C.E., it is hard to argue these were just later creations.
+Also it is known that these Bishops boldly declared that those who disagreed with any of their beliefs were "false teachers."
+These false teachings included the gospels of Thomas, Philip, and Mary Magdalene, and officially, in 367 C.E. (obviously 300 years after the life and resurrection of Jesus), they were ordered destroyed.
 This is almost unreal that some would want early gospels silenced and not even heard.
 Yet the fact is they were amazingly successful, as it is fairly unlikely that you (or even I as an ordained minister) had ever heard much about them.
-Thus it is natural to question them, but a new truth that might be discovered, for those with open minds, is that these can actually strengthen the spiritual vision found in the Bible.
+Thus it is natural to question them, but a new truth that might be discovered, for those with open minds, is that these new gospels can actually strengthen the spiritual vision found in the Bible.

 Gnostics were not the only ones that were labeled heretics.
-The "apostolic church," as first they described it, gave this label to anyone who had other beliefs.
+The "apostolic church," as first the early bishops described it, gave this label to anyone who had other beliefs than theirs.
 Yet Gnostics were given the severest of attacks, because as members of the church, they were like a cancer within.
-Early in Christianity, those named Gnostics were slandered as not being true disciples of Jesus, even though one was almost elected as Pope in 143 C.E
+Early in Christianity, those named Gnostics were slandered as not being true disciples of Jesus, even though one was almost elected as Pope in 143 C.E.

 Nevertheless, often, they have been portrayed as not even being Christians.
 Because they believed differently and challenged some of the beliefs of the church, their faith was not acceptable.
 Throughout history they were ridiculed for denying "reality."
 It was taught because they believed in myths (as if the apostolic church had none), their faith in Christ was simply mythical.
 Now, there is a new story about their strong faith and belief in a real Jesus.
 In spite of their faith in him, the elimination of writings judged "heretical," "false," and "impure," was almost successful.
 But thanks to some monks, who most likely hid the forbidden works in a mountain cliff in Egypt, near a village called Nag Hammadi, the Gnostic Gospels and writings can now speak for themselves.